Modern Country Style - Interior Design Guide

 -

-To keep things inviting, combine plush throws, knitted pillows, nubby rugs, and smooth ceramic accessories.
+Combine plush throws, knitted pillows, nubby rugs and smooth ceramic accessories to keep things inviting.
 This mix of tactile elements brings in gentle warmth.
-Layer lighter pieces in summer and swap for chunky knits or heavier wool in cooler months.
+Just layer lighter pieces in summer and swap for chunky knits or heavier wool in cooler months.
 A comfortable space always feels more like home.

 -